 We are getting on our kid's last nerve.

 All too often do adults suppress children’s emotional reactions of their stressors as juvenile, as amongst the list of things that support their notion that “life ain’t fair,” or no one acknowledges the emotional life of children altogether.
 The underlying and undermining thought is that ‘children should not have stress since their only duties are to eat, go to school, and be a kid.’
 It is easy to oversimplify the emotional life of children.
 However are consciously in a consciously hyper-dependent situation that will impact their security, mindset,values,and/ or anxieties; they are building their attachment style and self-esteem.
 Children do bare burdens that, if not properly taught how to cope they will enter adulthood not quite prepared for the twists and turns, can lead to depression, anxiety, bipolar, borderline or other psychiatric disorders.
-Which is the largest elephant on many corners of the modern societies on Earth,currently.
+Which currently is the largest elephant on many corners in the modern societies on Earth: mental wellbeing .
 Let’s hope that pop culture doesn’t commodify a very real stigma and global epidemic.
-Let’s hope for real destigmatization and a coupling of wellness tools into our cultural lifestyle starting wit children.
+Let’s hope for actual destigmatization with a coupling of wellness tools into our cultural lifestyle starting with our children.

 A scientific researcher at UW-Madision’s Waisman center asserts that, “we know that early life stress and the development of psychiatric disorders are related.
 We want to know how one leads to the other.”
 In a study released Summer 2018, “The 2001-2015 data, published Monday in the journal JAMA Pediatrics, confirm a pattern first identified several years ago when researchers at Nationwide Children's Hospital in Ohio found that the rate of suicides for black children ages 5 to 12 exceeded that of young whites.
 The results were seen in both boys and girls.”
 (Nutt, A., Washington Post, May 2018) Indigenous (Native American) children living on reservations, in particular, historically have had high suicide rates and are prescribed anti-depressants like candy in as early as grade school without proper intervention.
 Children who live in adverse situations (vulnerable to racism, classism, poverty, systemic disparity, and/or health inequities) have very little resources to learn how to cope or get necessary medical attention.